SafeStake: A trust-minimized middle layer for secure, decentralized ETH staking

 In the SafeStake ecosystem, there is no need for stakers to deploy validators as they delegate those duties to operators.
 A deposit of as little as .01 ETH up to 32 ETH is all a user needs to join the network as a validator.
 Just connect your wallet and follow the instructions to get started.

-Currently, the SafeStake project is in beta and is mainly for proof-of-concept, benchmarking, and evaluation purposes.
+Currently, the SafeStake project is in public testnet stage.
 It is still in active testing and not yet ready for production use.
-In addition, all possible implementations of SafeStake have not been fully reviewed and vetted.
+In addition, the smart contracts are being audited.